New Prince Shri Bhavani College of Engineering and Technology

 The Department of Electronics and Communication Engineering (ECE) was established in 2008 with the vision of producing globally competent engineers committed to serving society.
-The department currently offers a four-year B.E. program in Electronics and Communication Engineering with an intake of 60 students, and a two-year M.E. program in Applied Electronics with an intake of 18 students.
+The department currently offers a four-year B.E. program in Electronics and Communication Engineering with an intake of 180 students.

 The department is equipped with state-of-the-art laboratories covering diverse domains such as Electronic Devices and Circuits, Digital Electronics, Linear Integrated Circuits, Microprocessors and Microcontrollers, Digital Signal Processing, Communication Systems, VLSI, Embedded Systems, Optical and Microwave Engineering.
 These facilities provide students with hands-on experience across a wide range of hardware platforms and advanced software packages.
 To further enrich learning and research, the department houses the J.C.
 Bose Research Laboratory and the Tesla Tech Hub, alongside industry-supported laboratories including the Intel Intelligent Systems Lab, Retech IoT Lab, and Tessolve Semiconductor Lab.